lauracion/d4p/README.md

 * Case: Greiner Packaging International3.
 Ended up matched with five innovators who are now working on advancing different areas of thier business.
 They had a person dedicated to advance data driven innovation - we could say it is a data steward

 #### Session 2: Data sharing and trust

+Kieron O'Hara, Jack Springman

+* Results?
+Often, you look down the water and you just see the risks (i.e. sharks)

+* Ethical data stewardship: regulation is not enough (...)
+Institutions for trust (e.g., Data trusts/data sharing clubs)

+##### Data mobility infrastructure

+* The data portability growth oportunity for the UK economy - 2018 report:

+* Advantages: economic benefits, accelerate innovation, healthier markets, improve productivity

+* Issues: consumer services and applications, adaptives regulation, infrastructure, and two more

+* Personal data mobility sandbox.
+BT, British Gas, Barclays BBC, fb.
+With *observers*: Centre for data ethics and innovations, consumers international dcms, ico, university of southampton.
+The purpose is to demonstrate safe data sharing for people to share their personal data.

+* GDPR does not make it easy to share the data/data mobility between individuals and different institutions.

+* From data portability do data mobility.A vision: using a data facilitator like "dgme" with apis from different companies (e.g., fb, spotify, etc) - individuals import/export their data from the different companies in a safe and ethical environment. it was important to test the user experience about perception of  security and privacy.

+* What do people/companies get in return?
+Value was discussed with data importers/provided.

+* Report can be found at the [Ctrl-Shift website](http://www.ctrl-shift.co.uk)

+* It has to be safe and valuable to share data.

 #### Session 3: Increasing access to data while retaining trust